 Winchester Science Centre is offering a rare opportunity for children to help develop the design of a brand new £0.5m exhibition.
 The Science Centre, which is run by an independent educational charity, is on a mission to get all children excited and engaged in STEM (science, technology, engineering and maths) and are looking for children to make sure they’re taking fun seriously!

-The new exhibition, part of a larger development project titled Inspiring Science for All, is due to open in spring 2020.
+The new exhibition, part of a larger development project titled Inspiring Science for All, is due to open in summer 2020.
 Themed around sound, vibration and hearing it will tackle questions such as ‘What is sound?’, ‘Why is sound so important?’ and ‘How does sound affect our lives?’

 Chief Executive Ben Ward explains, “The exhibition is for children and their families to enjoy.
 To make it the best it can be, it is essential that young people are involved in the project every step of the way.”